Exafunction/codeium.nvim/README.md

 -- Request completions immediately. require('codeium.virtual_text').complete()

--- Cycle to the next or previous completion. require('codeium.virtual_text').cycle_or_complete()
+-- Request a completion, or cycle to the next if we already have some require('codeium.virtual_text').cycle_or_complete()

 -- Complete only after idle_delay has passed with no other calls to debounced_complete().